-CNPS beneficiaries have access to prompt, confidential, legal advice from in-house legal counsel experienced in nursing or health law.
+CNPS beneficiaries may request confidential, legal advice from in-house legal counsel experienced in nursing or health law.
 This includes information about professional obligations and professional liability issues in specific circumstances and the explanation of legal steps to take and actions to avoid when an incident has occurred.

 The CNPS can also provide pre-contractual review of professional service agreements.
 This service is to assist beneficiaries in identifying wording or content in a proposed agreement that may give rise to issues within the realm of professional obligations, responsibility or liability.
 It is not intended to address pure employment or commercial terms.

 As there are several aspects of an agreement to consider in a review, it is important to contact the CNPS as soon as possible upon receipt of the agreement so that there is adequate time to proceed to the review.
 We cannot provide any commitment that a review will be conducted in advance of any deadline, particularly if the timeline is very short.

 Professional Liability Protection (“PLP”) generally refers to the provision of legal representation to a professional who faces allegations of professional negligence in a claim or lawsuit, along with the payment, on behalf of the professional, of the compensation that the court may order to be paid following a trial or as a result of a settlement.

 CNPS beneficiaries are generally eligible for assistance with legal proceedings, including: